mcwalrus/go-jitjson/README.md

 ## Key Features

-- 🚀 Improve performance for JSON datasets by avoiding unnecessary parsing
+- 🚀 Improves performance for JSON datasets by avoiding unnecessary parsing
+- 🛠️ Customisable parsing beyond Go's standard library encoding/json
 - 💾 Reduce memory usage when working with multiple JSON objects
-- 🛠️ Customisable parsing beyond standard Go encoding/json
+- 🔗 Integrates with existing encoding/json interface types
-- 🏃‍♂️ Improve handling of streaming JSON data
+- 🏃‍♂️ Improve handling with streaming JSON data
 - 🧩 Dynamic type parsing of JSON
+- 🪶 Zero dependencies

 ## Motivation

-At heart, `jitjson.JitJSON[T any]` is simply an encoding, value `T` pair struct.
-It allows bypasses to `encoding/json` to reduce resource allocations and computational overhead, plus improves garbage collection opreations when parsing large json datasets.
+At heart, this library provides a type `JitJSON[T any]` as an encoding, value `T` pair.
+It allows bypasses to `encoding/json` through defered parsing to reduce resource allocations, computational overhead, while improving garbage collection opreations when parsing large json datasets.
 If you intend to parse all your data, jitjson will not provide any benefit.
-Also `jitjson.AnyJitJSON[T any]` can provide complete dymanic jit unmarshalling of json encodings when data is unknown.
+Also `AnyJitJSON[T any]` provides complete dymanic jit unmarshalling of json encodings when the data structure is unknown.

 ## Installation